Topological asymptotic dimension: Box spaces and asymptotic dimension

 Recall that $H$ is called {\it cocompact} if there is a compact subset $K\subseteq G$ with $G=KH$.
 For a locally compact group $G$, a closed subgroup $H$ is cocompact iff the quotient space $G/H$ is compact (combine \cite[Lemma 2.C.9]{ch}, with the idea of the proof of \cite[Proposition 18]{th}).
 This is the topological analog of subgroups of finite index.

-\begin{definition} A {\it residually compact approximation} ($RC$-app.) of $G$ is an decreasing sequence of cocompact closed subgroups $G_n\leq G$ with $\bigcap_{n\geq 1} G_n=1$.
-If $G$ has an $RC$-app., we say that $G$ is {\it residually compact} ($RC$). \end{definition}
+\begin{definition} A {\it residually compact} (resp., {\it residually finite}) approximation ($RC$-app.; resp., $RF$-app.) of $G$ is a decreasing sequence of cocompact closed (resp., open) subgroups $G_n\leq G$ with $\bigcap_{n\geq 1} G_n=1$.
+If $G$ has an $RC$-app. (resp., $RF$-app.), we say that $G$ is {\it residually compact} (resp., {\it residually finite}) ($RC$; res., $RF$). \end{definition}

+All compact groups are $RC$.
+On the other hand, an uncountable compact group is $RC$ but not $RF$.
+Note that for an $RF$-app. $(G_n)$, each quotient space $G/G_n$ is both compact and discrete, and so finite, that is, $G_n$ is of finite index.

-We shall introduce an uncountable version of this notion in Section \ref{ea} which also applies to non compactly generated groups.
+We shall introduce an uncountable version of the above notion in Section \ref{ea} which also applies to non compactly generated groups.
 The two notions are equivalent for locally compact, $\sigma$-compact (or equivalently, compactly generated) groups.

+The equivalence of conditions $(i)$-$(iii)$ in the next definition could be proved by an argument verbatim to that of \cite[Lemma 23.7]{swz}.

-\begin{definition} An $RC$-app. $(G_n)$ of $G$ is called {\it regular} if it satisfies any of the following equivalent conditions:
+\begin{definition} An $RC$-app. or $RF$-app. $(G_n)$ of $G$ is called {\it regular} if it satisfies any of the following equivalent conditions:

 $(i)$ for each $g\neq 1$ there is $n\geq 1$ with $G_n\bigcap g^GG_n=\emptyset$,